 - How long is the divorce process?
 The minimum waiting period for the court to finalize a divorce in Washington is 90 days.
 However, that is just the minimum—it likely will take longer if the couple disagrees on certain issues, which can lead to mediation and/or a trial.

 - What is an “uncontested” divorce?
 This is a divorce in which the couple agrees on everything—how property should be divided, spousal support, the parenting plan, and child support.

 - What is mediation?
-Mediation requires a mediator or a trained neutral third party, often a lawyer or mental health professional, to help the couple reach agreement.
+Mediation in a divorce occurs when a mediator or a trained neutral third party, often a lawyer or retired judge, is enlisted to help a couple reach agreement.

-In some cases, couples may agree on nearly everything associated with the divorce process.
-This may result in one or both parties determining they do not need to seek the advice of a family lawyer to guide them through the divorce process.
-However, it can be helpful to have an attorney review their agreements prior to signing them.
-Bender Law is more than happy to review your agreements to ensure your rights are protected and help you determine if representing yourself is a good idea.
+Even when couples agree on nearly everything associated with the divorce process, it is helpful to have an attorney review documents prior to signing.
+Bender Law can evaluate your agreements to ensure your rights are protected and help you determine if legal representation is warranted.